1. Scope of application and subject of the contract

 3. Prices and Terms of Payment

-3.1 The prices for the services used by the Customer are determined by the signed contract offer.
-Unless otherwise stated, the prices are monthly net prices in Euro and are additional to any applicable statutory sales tax.
+3.1 The prices for the services used by the Customer are determined by the signed contract or completed online contract offer.
+Unless otherwise stated, the prices are annual net prices in Euro and are additional to any applicable statutory sales tax.

-3.2 The calculation of the base fee to be paid by the Customer results from the contract offer.
-The basis for calculating the base fee is the sum of the sessions per year on the Customer’s presences, as described in the contract offer.
-At the time of conclusion of the contract, the foreseeable number of sessions has to be estimated.
-The Customer should provide Usercentrics with the information necessary for the calculation of the base fee.
-Usercentrics reserves the right to check the Customer’s information on the sessions using tools such as Google Analytics and SimilarWeb and to use the measured sessions as the basis for the base fee calculation in the event of discrepancies.
-The resulting base fee, for the entire contract year, is due in advance.
-Payment must be made within 30 days of invoicing.
+3.2 The calculation of the base fee to be paid by the customer results from the contract offer or or completed online contract offer.
+The basis for the calculation of the base fee is the sum of the sessions per year on the customer presences, as described in the contract offer.
+At the time the contract is concluded, the expected number of sessions is estimated.
+The Customer shall provide Usercentrics with the information necessary for calculating the base fee.
+Usercentrics reserves the right to check the Customer’s information on the sessions and, in the event of deviations, to use the measured sessions as the basis for calculating the base fee.
+The verification shall be carried out by counting the sessions by querying the Settings ID.
+The resulting base fee, for the entire contract year, is payable in advance.
+Payment must be made within 30 days of the invoice date.

-3.3 At the end of the contract year, the base fee is recalculated based on the actual number of sessions in the contract year.
-There will be no repayment for calculations that have been set too high.
-The evaluation of the actual annual sessions has to be provided no later than seven working days after the end of the respective accounting period.
-If this is not done, Usercentrics is entitled to use the data from SimilarWeb (see www.similarweb.com) as the basis for invoicing.
-In this case, the Customer can provide the data up to 14 days after invoicing and thus correct the calculation of SimilarWeb with the actual traffic.
-Individual contractual provisions precedence over these.
+3.3 At the end of the expired contract year, the base fee will be recalculated based on the actual number of sessions in the expired contract year.
+There will be no repayment for overestimated calculations.
+The evaluation of the actual annual meetings shall be made available no later than seven working days after the end of the respective billing period.
+Should this not be done, Usercentrics shall be entitled to use the data from the query of the Settings IDs as the basis for invoicing.
+In this context, the Customer may provide the data up to 14 days after invoicing and thus correct the calculation by the actual accesses.
+Individual contractual provisions shall take precedence over these.

 3.4 Unless otherwise agreed, invoicing shall be done annually in advance.
 Invoices for managed services are sent after service has been provided.
 Usercentrics is entitled to send the invoice in the form of an email.